The Ultimate At-Home Chest and Arms Workout

 To benefit everything from your grocery-toting abilities to your CrossFit WOD-crushing power, try this at-home chest and arms workout.
 Each of the upper body-strengthening moves offer a multitasking, muscle-building challenge for your shoulders, chest, arms, and beyond.
 Do these chest and arms workout moves three or four times a week in just one month, you’ll be feeling completely confident, ~so~ strong, and more than ready to accept our 30-day push-up challenge.
 (Related: The Best Chest Workout for Women)

-Workout details: Three or four times a week, perform 1 set of each exercise back to back, moving at a moderate pace and focusing on form.
+How it works: Three or four times a week, perform 1 set of each chest and arms workout move back to back, moving at a moderate pace and focusing on form.
 Do the entire routine 3 times through.

 You'll need: A set of 5- to 10-pound dumbbells, one light dumbbell (2 to 3 pounds), one heavy dumbbell (10 to 30 pounds), and a jump rope.

 - Grab a light dumbbell (2 to 3 pounds) and stand in a split stance with your right foot forward.

 - With back flat and shoulders square, bend right knee and hinge forward from hips until your torso is parallel to the floor.

 - Holding the dumbbell in your left hand, lift your straight arm up to shoulder height.

 - Raise and lower your arm 1 inch, keeping torso parallel to the floor and belly button drawn up and in.